From the BBC comes word from Northern Ireland. (please read this in your best Irish brogue)

 I am a proponent of mindfulness in schools.
 Not hippy-tree-hugger stuff, but rather teaching our kids how to focus and think using the tools of mindfulness.
 We cannot pretend our context has not changed.
 It has, and we must adapt.

-Published on Friday, May 23, 2014 (2 years, 9 months, and one week ago).
+Published on Friday, May 23, 2014 (2 years, 10 months, and 4 days ago).
 Posted in: Educational Tech Leadership Mindfulness